rafaelacerlat/CS-labs/src/Lab1/Report_Lab1.md

 The Caesar cipher, also known as the shift cipher, is one that anyone can readily understand and remember for decoding.
 It is a form of the substitution cipher.
 By shifting the alphabet a few positions in either direction, a simple sentence can become unreadable to casual inspection.

 The Vigenère cipher is a method of encrypting alphabetic text by using a series of interwoven Caesar ciphers, based on the letters of a keyword.
 It employs a form of polyalphabetic substitution.
+Vigenere is a cipher based on substitution, using multiple substitution alphabets.
+The encryption of the original text is done using the Vigenère square or Vigenère table, which consists of the alphabet written out 26 times in different rows, each alphabet shifted cyclically to the left compared to the previous alphabet, corresponding to the 26 possible Caesar Ciphers.

 The Playfair cipher is one of the traditional ciphers which comes under the category of substitution ciphers.
 The cipher's essential method involves creating key tables that arrange the letters of the alphabet into a square grid.
 With these key tables, the user separates the text of a message into two-letter bits.
 To encode the message, each two-letter bit is transposed on the 5x5 key table.
 Thus, to decode the message, the receiver requires the key table itself.
 Since the table/grid can accommodate only 25 characters, there is no ‘J’ in this table.
 Any ‘J’ in the plaintext is replaced by ‘I’.